ccorcos/meteor-react-ui/README.md

 The NavVC can animate your views pushing and popping by dynamically setting the transitionName of the CSSTransitionGroup.
 You must specify transitions or else the components will not be removed from the DOM since transitionend will never fire.
-Thus, here are some innate animations that will hardly do anything but will allow everything to work:
+Thus, here are some inert animations that will hardly do anything but will allow everything to work:

     .navvc-appear-appear {